eskunu/priest_flash_heal/README.md

 This graph shows an interesting phenomenon that seems counterintuitive.
 Lower ranked spells respond more to increased spellpower, or rather spellpower has more impact on lower ranked spells.
 Here are some observations:
 - Lower ranked spells cost less mana in absolute terms.
 Therefore, they have more to gain from increased spellpower.
+- Lower ranked spells are significantly less efficient than higher ranks, but adding spellpower also increases their efficiency more quickly than higher ranks.
 - This view of the data proves that downranking can be a viable, efficient strategy so long as there is enough increased spellpower.

 Note that the distance between ranks close as the rank becomes higher.
 This suggests an interesting detail observed in the subsequent section.